Scripture Reading: Colossians 2:11-17

-3. SDA is representative in government; headquartered in Silver Spring, Maryland, since 1989.
+3. Seventh-day Adventist Church (SDA) is representative in government; headquartered in Silver Spring, Maryland, since 1989.

-4. Discuss: Origin, its sources of authority (Ellen G. White), sin & salvation, 10 commandments & the Sabbath, & some other practices & doctrines.
+4. Discuss: Origin, its sources of authority (Ellen G. White), sin and salvation, 10 commandments and the Sabbath, and some other practices and doctrines.

 A. Beginning of Adventism Generally: